 The seven foundation outcomes measure the extent to which a person is free from abuse and neglect, is connected to natural support networks, is safe, has the best security, exercises his or her rights, and has the best possible health.
 These measures, developed by the Council on Quality Leadership, are considered foundational in a set of 25 measures for people with developmental disabilities.
 The outcome-measured data will be gathered by using sampling techniques valid for statewide interpretation.
 Personal Outcome Measures (POM) are used routinely by support coordinators in the field as they develop support plans with individual consumers.
 The standard set by the Legislature for this outcome is for 15% of the individuals being served in the community to have achieved the seven foundation outcomes.
 FY 2004/2005 performance for this measure was 8.5%.
+FY 2005-2006 rose to 11%.
 The agency has put in place an array of support services for achievement of all seven of these outcomes.
-However, personal choice and functional limitations can impact the measurement of one or more outcomes.
+However, personal choice and functional limitations can impact the achievement of one or more outcomes.
 Each area office has a quality improvement section to work in conjunction with the private quality assurance function.
-The program is also emphasizing the inclusion of Personal Ooutcome Measures information in service planning to enhance individual outcomes.
+The program is also emphasizing the inclusion of Personal Outcome Measures information in service planning to enhance individual outcomes and the Interagency Quality Council has asked the agency to focus specific attention on improving abuse, neglect and exploitation outcomes during FY 2007-2008.

-The combined result of these activities shows an increase from the 8.5% baseline in FY 2004-2005 to 11% in FY 2005-2006 for community services.
-While it is very difficult for people to have achieved all seven of seven foundational outcomes, there has been a 3.5% point increase.
-This in itself reflects a fairly strong improvement.
-The improvement is even more evident by looking at the distribution of the outcomes met in the range of zero (0 = none met) to seven (7 of 7 met) including:
+While the combined result of these activities showed an increase from the 8.5% baseline in FY 2004-2005 to 11% in FY 2005-2006 for community services, the percent of achievement dipped to 7.4% in FY 2006-2007.
+However, improvement is still evident over the 2004-2005 baseline when looking at the distribution of the outcomes met in the range of zero (0 = none met) to seven (7 of 7 met) including:

-The people achieving 5, 6 or 7 foundational outcomes has increased to 45.5%; This is almost a 10 percentage point increase over last year (then 36%) for the same '5, 6 or 7' set.
+The people achieving 5, 6 or 7 foundational outcomes still shows a 4.9% percentage point increase over the first year (FY 2004-2205) for the same '5, 6 or 7' set.